-Counting and Probability
+Basic Concepts of Counting and Probability

 Probability sounds more daunting than it actually is.
-In fact, when applied to games of chance, sports, and other leisure activities, it turns out to be fun to work through many of the problems that students will encounter in this class.
+In fact, when applied to games of chance, sports, and other leisure activities, it turns out to be fun to work through many of the problems that students will encounter in this course.

 Student Support: The instructor is available via email.